博览 | எக்ஸ்போ

-In the event of a MRT service disruption affecting Expo station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the East West Line.
+In the event of a MRT service disruption affecting Expo station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the East West Line or Downtown Line.
 In which case, the buses can be boarded from the following bus stops:

 |East West Line|

 |EW4CG Tanah Merah||B/s 6: 96309 – Changi South Ave 1 (Expo Stn Exit E)||B / E|